rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

-# Managing your voice assistant
+# Managing your voice assistant uing IoT Hub

 This article describes how you can configure your voice assistant application using IoT Hub only.
 For a step-by-step tutorial that guides you through the process of creating a voice assistant using demo template, see [QuickStart: Creating a Voice Assistant with the Project Santa Cruz Devkit](../../nocode-speech.md).